biopragmatics/bioregistry/docs/guides/mapping_review.md

 - `creator_id`: The ORCID of the curator reviewing the mapping represented as a CURIE.
-- `mapping_justification`: A CURIE representing how the mapping was created, typically `semapv:ManualMappingCuration` for manual curation/
+- `mapping_justification`: A CURIE representing how the mapping was created, typically `semapv:ManualMappingCuration` for manual curation.
 - `comment`: Any additional notes or comments regarding the mapping that was reviewed.